 17.5 Information referred to in Clause 17.4 (a), (b) and (c) shall be developed and amended by the User and agreed by The Company as the design and detail of the OTSDUW is finalised and such that the information can be provided by The Company to the extent practicable to the Relevant Transmission Licensee on its appointment and such that the Connection Site Specification and Services Capability Specification and Transmission Interface Site Specification are capable of being finalised on or prior to the OTSUA Transfer Time.

-17.6 Any dispute between The Company and the User as to the information provided to enable finalisation of the Connection Site Specification, Services Capability Specification or Transmission Interface Site Specification shall be managed in accordance with CUSC Section 7 Paragraph 7.4.1 but the reference to Electricity Arbitration shall instead be to the Authority and the Authority’s determination of such dispute shall, without prejudice to apply for judicial review of any determination, be final and binding on The Company and the User.
+17.6 Any dispute between The Company and the User as to the information provided to enable finalisation of the Connection Site Specification, Services Capability Specification or Transmission Interface Site Specification shall be managed in accordance with CUSC Section 7 Paragraph 7.4.1 but the reference to the London Court of International Arbitration shall instead be to the Authority and the Authority’s determination of such dispute shall, without prejudice to apply for judicial review of any determination, be final and binding on The Company and the User.

 17.7 The User shall provide The Company with such information and assistance as The Company may reasonably require to enable the Onshore Transmission Licensee and the Relevant Transmission Licensee to have in place a Transmission Interface Agreement relating to the Transmission Interface Site and an Interface Agreement relating to the Connection Site in each case from no later than the OTSUA Transfer Time.